nodeschool/montreal/README.md

 ## Attend

-Check out our [website](http://nodeschool.io/montreal/) and RSVP to the next event.
+Check out the [NodeSchoolMTL website](http://nodeschool.io/montreal/) and RSVP to the next event.

 ## Mentor or help out